 - Doug Armato — Director, University of Minnesota Press, University of Minnesota

 - Jack Bernard — Associate General Counsel, University of Michigan

 - Susan Doerr — Assistant Director, Digital Publishing and Operations Manager, University of Minnesota Press, University of Minnesota

 - Gary Dunham — Director of Indiana University Press and Digital Publishing, Indiana University

 - Michael Elliott — Dean, Emory College of Arts and Sciences & Professor of English, Emory University

 - Mary Francis — Editorial Director, University of Michigan Press, University of Michigan

-- Mick Gusinde-Duffy — Assistant Director/Editor-in-Chief, University of Georgia Press, University of Georgia
+- Mick Gusinde-Duffy — Executive Editor for Scholarly and Digital Publishing, University of Georgia Press, University of Georgia

 - Meredith Kahn — Women’s Studies & Open Access Librarian, University of Michigan

 - Chris Kellner — Associate General Counsel, Emory University